dcgadmin/extensionmigrationassistant/README.md

 ### Contact Details for further details
 If you are looking for automated solution to transform embedded extensions packs within procedural or schema, let us know we an assist and provide guidance.
-We facilitate yours database codebases as native and open for all platform.
+Our motto is to make yours database codebases as native and open for all platform.
 Contact@datacloudgaze.com